+RET (Renewable Energy Target) 95 An Australian Government scheme, established under the Renewable Energy (Electricity) Act 2000 96 (the REE Act), designed to reduce emissions of greenhouse gases in the electricity sector.
+The scheme allows large-scale power stations and the owners of small-scale systems to create tradeable certificates for every megawatt hour of energy they generate.
 Reporting boundary A participant's nominated company boundary for which its emissions and electricity use is calculated.
-CERT report participants may choose to use either operational control reporting or equity share reporting .
+CERT report participants may choose to use either operational control-based reporting or equity share reporting .
 Reporting period A participant's nominated period over which its emissions and electricity use is calculated.
 CERT participants may choose either financial year reporting or calendar year reporting.
 Financial year reporting is used under the NGER scheme.
 For participants using calendar year reporting, their data is calculated using averages of their relevant financial year data.
 For participants using financial year reporting period, calendar year-specific values, such as the Renewable Power Percentage, are calculated using averages of the relevant calendar year values.
 Reporting year A year for which participants must provide a reporting form for the publication of their CERT report .
-For example, the reporting years for the 2023 CERT report are either the 2021-2022 financial year or the 2022 calendar year, depending on the reporting period chosen by the participant .
+For example, the reporting years for the 2024 CERT report are either the 2022-2023 financial year or the 2023 calendar year, depending on the reporting period chosen by the participant .
 Residual emissions The emissions of all electricity not demonstrated as renewable through the surrender of LGCs .
-RPP (Renewable Power Percentage) The percentage used to determine the number of LGCs required to be surrendered by liable entities to meet obligations under the Renewable Energy Target .
-For the purposes of the CERT report, The RPP applies to all participants' imported electricity (less EITE electricity consumption) to recognise the minimum estimated renewable component of the wholesale electricity market.
-Scope 1 emissions Emissions released into the atmosphere as a direct result of an activity, or series of activities, at a facility .
-Scope 1 emissions are sometimes referred to as direct emissions.
-Scope 2 emissions Emissions released into the atmosphere from the indirect consumption of an energy commodity.
-For example, emissions from the use of electricity produced by the burning of coal in another facility .
-Scope 2 emissions are sometimes referred to as indirect emissions.
-Scope 3 emissions Emissions, excluding scope 2 emissions , that occur as a consequence of an organisation's activities, but from sources not owned or controlled by the organisation.
-For example, emissions from the transportation of purchased fuels or from the use of sold products and services.
+RPP (Renewable Power Percentage) 97 The percentage used to determine the number of LGCs required to be surrendered by liable entities 98 to meet obligations under the Renewable Energy Target .
+For the purposes of the CERT report, the RPP applies to all participants' imported electricity (less EITE electricity consumption) to recognise the minimum estimated renewable component of the wholesale electricity market.